By: Marilyn L. Davis

 My clients and readers were appreciative and credited me with knowing what it was really like, or “I can see you walked in my shoes.”

 I often wrote about changing aspects of personality or self-defeating behaviors.
 I then gave concrete examples and how-to’s to demonstrate those changes.

-The reality is that I have many fears; I have simply made a choice not to let my fears overcome my desire to expand, get better at and to share my opinions about writing.
+The reality is that I have many fears; I have merely made a choice not to let my fears, overcome my desire to expand, get better at, and to share my opinions about writing.

 There are moments when my fingers move effortlessly from one letter to the next, as I find the right words that make the page seem less barren and bleak.
 Alternatively, as Mark Twain said, “The difference between the right word and the almost-right word is the difference between lightning and a lightning bug.”

 When I have those lightning moments, it makes the days of struggling to capture a thought, a feeling, or a moment in time worth it.

 Some days it does not flow; or the words spread on the page and all the computer review notices like ‘long sentence,’ ‘grammar,’ ‘sentence fragment,’ ‘split infinities,’ ‘verb-noun agreement,’ or spelling mistakes take the place of actually writing.

 Or as Jarod Kintz so succinctly puts it, “Writers fish for the right words like fishermen fish for, um, whatever those aquatic creatures with fins and gills are called. “

 There Is a Word, a Perfectly Good Word, and I Cannot Remember It